thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 <br>
 You may also use:
  * [Bulk provisioning](/docs/user-guide/bulk-provisioning/) to provision multiple devices from a CSV file using UI;
- * [Device provisioning](/docs/user-guide/device-provisioning/) to allow device firmware to automatically provision the device, so you don't need to configure each device manually;
+ * [Device provisioning](/docs/user-guide/device-provisioning/) to allow device firmware to provision the device automatically, so you don't need to configure each device manually;
  * [REST API](/docs/api/) to provision devices and other entities programmatically;

 ## Step 2.
 Connect device

 To connect the device you need to get the device credentials first.
 ThingsBoard supports various device credentials.
-We recommend using default auto-generated credentials which is access token for this guide.
+We recommend using the default auto-generated credentials, which is an access token for this guide.

 {% include images-gallery.html imageCollection="step2" showListImageTitles="true" %}

-Now you are ready to publish telemetry data on behalf of your device.
+Now, you are ready to publish telemetry data on behalf of your device.
 We will use simple commands to publish data over HTTP or MQTT in this example.

 {% capture connectdevicetogglespec %}